-The Graduate Coordinator will be the academic advisor for each student, to help remedy deficiencies in prerequisites, select electives if most value and plan the overall study program.
+The Graduate Coordinator will be the academic advisor for each student, to help remedy deficiencies in prerequisites, select electives of most value and plan the overall program of study.
 For those completing a thesis, the thesis advisor will chair the advisory committee, which will guide the student in his or her research and supervise the completion of thesis requirements.

 Plan of Study

-Each student shall file an approved plan of study with the Department Chairperson and Graduate Coordinator.
-This form will contain a listing of the courses, which will make up his or her program.
+Each student shall file an approved plan of study with the Department Graduate Coordinator.
+This form will contain a listing of the courses, which will comprise the student's program.
 Any changes must have the approval of the Department Graduate Coordinator.

-All students must enroll in at least two semesters of graduate seminar (10.601/602) during the period of study.
+All students must enroll in the graduate seminar (CHEN.6010/6020) during their period of study.
 (These are zero credit seminars.)